-Malaga.
+MALAGA.

-During all these long and noisy debates between the opposite ambitions of politics and love, one of our characters, perhaps the one least deserving of neglect, was, however, very much neglected, very much forgotten, and exceedingly unhappy.
-In fact, D'Artagnan - D'Artagnan, we say, for we must call him by his name, to remind our readers of his existence - D'Artagnan, we repeat, had absolutely nothing whatever to do, amidst these brilliant butterflies of fashion.
-After following the king during two whole days at Fontainebleau, and critically observing the various pastoral fancies and heroi-comic transformations of his sovereign, the musketeer felt that he needed something more than this to satisfy the cravings of his nature.
-At every moment assailed by people asking him, "How do you think this costume suits me, Monsieur d'Artagnan?" he would reply to them in quiet, sarcastic tones, "Why, I think you are quite as well-dressed as the best-dressed monkey to be found in the fair at Saint- Laurent."
-It was just such a compliment D'Artagnan would choose where he did not feel disposed to pay any other: and, whether agreeable or not, the inquirer was obliged to be satisfied with it.
-Whenever any one asked him, "How do you intend to dress yourself this evening?" he replied, "I shall undress myself;" at which the ladies all laughed, and a few of them blushed.
-But after a couple of days passed in this manner, the musketeer, perceiving that nothing serious was likely to arise which would concern him, and that the king had completely, or, at least, appeared to have completely forgotten Paris, Saint-Mande, and Belle-Isle - that M. Colbert's mind was occupied with illuminations and fireworks - that for the next month, at least, the ladies had plenty of glances to bestow, and also to receive in exchange - D'Artagnan asked the king for leave of absence for a matter of private business.
-At the moment D'Artagnan made his request, his majesty was on the point of going to bed, quite exhausted from dancing.

-"You wish to leave me, Monsieur d'Artagnan?" inquired the king, with an air of astonishment; for Louis XIV. could never understand why any one who had the distinguished honor of being near him could wish to leave him.
+DURING the continuance of the long and violent debates between the opposite ambitions of the court and those of the heart, one of our characters, the least deserving of neglect, perhaps, was, however, very much neglected, very much forgotten, and exceedingly unhappy.
+In fact, D'Artagnan-D'Artagnan, we say, for we must call him by his name, to remind our readers of his existence-D'Artagnan. we repeat, had absolutely nothing whatever to do amid this brilliant, light-hearted world of fashion.
+After having followed the king during two whole days at Fontainebleau, and having critically observed all the pastoral fancies and seriocomic transformations of his sovereign, the musketeer felt that he needed something more than this to satisfy the cravings of his existence.
+At every moment assailed by people asking him, "How do you think this costume suits me, Monsieur d'Artagnan?" he would reply to them, in quiet, sarcastic tones, "Why, I think you are quite as well dressed as the best-dressed monkey to be found in the fair at St. Laurent."
+It was just such a compliment as D'Artagnan would choose to pay where he did not feel disposed to pay any other; and, whether agreeable or not, the inquirer was obliged to be satisfied with it.
+Whenever any one asked him, "How do you intend to dress yourself this evening?" he replied, "I shall undress myself;" at which all the ladies laughed.
+But after a couple of days passed in this manner, the musketeer, preceiving that nothing serious was likely to arise which would concern him, and that the king had completely, or, at least, appeared to have completely, forgotten Paris, St. Mandé, and Belle-Islethat M. Colbert's mind was occupied with illuminations and fireworks-that for the next month, at least, the ladies had plenty of glances to bestow, and also to receive in exchange-D'Artagnan asked the king for leave of absence for a matter of private business.
+At the moment D'Artagnan made his request his majesty was on the point of going to bed, quite exhausted from dancing.
+"You wish to leave me, Monsieur d'Artagnan?" inquired the king, with an air of astonishment; for Louis XIV. could never understand that any one who had the distinguished honor of being near him could wish to leave him.
 "Sire," said D'Artagnan, "I leave you simply because I am not of the slightest service to you in anything.
 Ah! if I could only hold the balancing-pole while you were dancing, it would be a very different affair."

-"But, my dear Monsieur d'Artagnan," said the king, gravely, "people dance without balancing-poles."

-"Ah! indeed," said the musketeer, continuing his imperceptible tone of irony, "I had no idea such a thing was possible."
+"But, my dear Monsieur d'Artagnan," said the king gravely, "people dance without a balancing-pole."
+"Ah! indeed," said the musketeer, continuing his imperceptible tone of irony, "I had no idea at all of that."
 "You have not seen me dance, then?" inquired the king.

-"Yes; but I always thought dancers went from easy to difficult acrobatic feats.
-I was mistaken; all the more greater reason, therefore, that I should leave for a time.
+"Yes; but I always thought it would make you firmer.
+I was mistaken; a greater reason, therefore, that I should leave for a time.
 Sire, I repeat, you have no present occasion for my services; besides, if your majesty should have any need of me, you would know where to find me."

-"Very well," said the king, and he granted him leave of absence.
+"Very well," said the king; and he granted him his leave of absence.